 Partnership Next Gen

-The Partnership Next Gen program features the work of Partnership-trained educators who are working within schools and organizations as effective cultural change agents, using inspired, holistic approaches to encourage media literacy, attitude shifts in gender relations, and advocate for respectful, caring family relationships and positive self-identity.
+The Partnership Next Gen program features the work of partnership-trained educators who are working within schools and organizations as effective cultural change agents, using inspired, holistic approaches to encourage media literacy, attitude shifts in gender roles and relations, and advocate for respectful, caring family relationships and positive self-identity.

 Brie Mathers, outspoken CPS Partnership leader and founder of Love the Skin You’re In, is an activist and motivational speaker who has presented to more than 100,000 teens worldwide through her multimedia in-school events.
 Brie’s resiliency project empowers young women to think critically about their place in society, and about the popular and social media messages they are receiving about body image, sexuality, and self-worth.
 Brie’s message deeply resonates with the students that receive her vibrant presentations in schools in the US, Canada and Europe.
 Brie is member of the CPS Speaker’s Bureau.